kteender/kteender.github.io/_posts/technical-blog/2020-05-10-making-a-short-film-in-unity-using-the-unity-timeline.md

 ---
-title: "Making a Short Film in Unity using the Unity Timeline"
+title: "KTCG.ART | Making a Short Film in Unity using the Unity Timeline"
 shortname: "Making a Short Film in Unity"
 date: "2020-05-10"
 show-date: T